NAMI HelpLine FAQs

 Who responds to HelpLine calls and email?

 A well-trained and knowledgeable team of volunteers, interns and HelpLine staff responds to calls and email inquiries.
 Staff members and volunteers have experience living with a mental health condition or providing care and support to a family member with a condition, and therefore, better able understand and empathize.
 HelpLine interns, psychology, social work and counseling students, talk to callers and apply what they’ve learned to real life situations.
-The HelpLine’s Legal Resource Service has volunteer attorneys and legal interns helping callers who need legal expertise or a referral to an attorney in their community.

 How can I volunteer?

 The volunteer and internship opportunities at the NAMI Information HelpLine are posted on nami.org.
 Once you’ve submitted the online application you will be contacted and an interview scheduled.

 How can I get help in my community?

 Some NAMI State Organizations and NAMI Affiliates operate their own HelpLine.
 They are an excellent resource for community mental health and social support services.
 The NAMI HelpLine or your NAMI State Organization or Affiliate can provide you with contact information.

 How can I learn about starting a HelpLine at my Affiliate?